Skip to main content

 Note

-Ensure that versions for jest and jest-environment-jsdom are the same.
+After installing the dependencies, ensure that the versions for jest and jest-environment-jsdom are the same.

 Add types